SlicerDMRI/whitematteranalysis/doc/subject-specific tractography-parcellation.md

         ![test image](../wma_small.jpg)

+## 5. Tractography registration

-## 5. Tractograpy fiber clustering and outlier fiber removal
+## 6. Tractograpy fiber clustering

 This step performs fiber clustering of the registered tractography data, resulting in an 800-cluster white matter parcellation according to the ORG atlas.
-This includes two sub-steps: 1) initial fiber clustering of the registered tractography, and 2) outlier removal to filter false positive fibers.
+This includes the following sub-steps: 1) initial fiber clustering of the registered tractography, and 2) outlier removal to filter false positive fiber, 3) assessesment of the hemispheric location (left, right or commissural) of each fiber cluster in the ORG atlas space, 4) transforms the fiber clusters back to the input tractography space, and 5) separates the transformed clusters into left, right and commissural tracts.

    - Run initial fiber clustering using “**_wm_cluster_from_atlas.py**_”

      This script runs fiber clustering to parcellate the registered tractography into 800 fiber clusters according to the ORG atlas.
 From your terminal, type the following command: